blukatdevelopment/UnchainedWorldsOld/classes/priest.md

 Duration:
 You speak a command word while holding a gem, and it shatters into a cloud of mist.
 You then touch one creature that has died in the last ten minutes, and the mist enters their nostrils or otherwise seeps into them.
 Roll a 1d20.
-On a 1, this spell fails.
+On a 1, or if this creature has been dead for more than ten minutes, this spell fails.
+If it succeeds, the creature lives with a mark of your deity on their forehead.
 ```

 ```
 Miracle (4th)
 Casting time: 1 action
 Range: 120 feet
-Components:
+Components: V, S, M(holy book)
 Duration: Instantaneous
 You pray to your deity for some form of divine intervention in a moment of great need.
 Roll 1d4.
 On an odd result, roll another to figure out which of the following happens: